 If you have consented to the delivery of only one set of proxy materials to multiple U. S. Steel shareholders who share your address, then only one proxy statement and only one annual report are being delivered to your household unless we have received contrary instructions from one or more of the shareholders sharing your address.
 We will deliver promptly upon oral or written request a separate copy of the proxy statement or the annual report to any shareholder at your address.
-If you wish to receive a separate copy of the proxy statement or the annual report to any shareholder at your address.
-If you can request a copy via the Internet at www.MaterialRequest.com or you can write to U. S. Steel Shareholder Services, 15th Floor, 600 Grant Street, Pittsburgh, PA 15219-2800.
-If you request a copy of the proxy statement and nanual report by telephone or Internet, have your proxy card available, as you will be required to provide the 11 digit number located on your proxy card in the box by the arrow.
-Shareholders sharing an address who now receive multiple copies of the proxy statement or the annual report statement or the annual report statement on your grave address.
-Statement or the annual report we are to be proxy card in the box by the arrow.
+If you wish to receive a separate copy of the proxy statement or the annual report, you may write to U. S. Steel Shareholder Services, 15th Floor, 600 Grant Street, Pittsburgh, PA 15219-2800, send an email to shareholderservices@uss.com or call 412-433-4804.
+Shareholders sharing an address who now receive multiple copies of the proxy statement or the annual report may request delivery of a single copy by writing to us at the above address or by sending an email to shareholderservices@uss.com.